The Cultural Learning Alliance champions a right to arts and culture for every child.

 There is a wealth of evidence to show that studying the arts fosters creativity, innovation, empathy, and resilience; that the arts are crucial for our economic prosperity; and that the arts enrich lives, making us happier and healthier.

 But children’s access to arts and culture is declining.
-In England’s secondary schools there were 22% less arts teachers and 23% less arts hours taught in 2018 compared to 2010.
-Arts GCSEs entries are declining, down by 38%, and access to arts provision for the most disadvantaged children is narrowing.
+In England’s secondary schools the numbers of arts teacher and the hours the arts are taught is declining.
+Arts GCSEs and A Level entries continue to decline, and access to arts provision for the most disadvantaged children is narrowing.

 This is a social justice issue: research shows that children with an arts deficit are disadvantaged educationally and economically while their more fortunate peers who do participate in the arts are more resilient, healthier, do better in school, are more likely to vote, to go to university, to get a job and to keep it.
 Participation in the arts fuels social mobility.

 Who we are

 The Alliance includes a range of organisations working across the cultural and education sectors, including teachers, schools, non-departmental public bodies, philanthropists, umbrella organisations, cultural and arts partners, creative industry leaders, and education specialists.
-We have more than 3,000 organisational members, and 6,000 individual members and 11,000 Twitter followers.
-We are run by two co-directors, who report to a Strategy Group of six members from across the education and arts sectors.
-In addition to its wide membership, the CLA also has an Advisory Panel of 30+ members.
+We have more than 3,000 organisational members, and 6,000 individual members and 12,000 Twitter followers.
+We are run by two co-directors, who report to a Strategy Group of five members from across the education and arts sectors.
+In addition to its wide membership, the CLA also has an Advisory Panel of 50+ members.

 How we are funded

-The CLA is funded by the Paul Hamlyn Foundation, the Freelands Foundation, and the Clore Duffield Foundation.
+The CLA is funded by Paul Hamlyn Foundation, the Esmée Fairbairn Foundation, and the Clore Duffield Foundation.